ThelioMcFly/ansible-workstation/README.md

 - [snap](docs/SNAP.md) - This role will ensure snap is installed and allow users to install specified snaps
 - [terraform](docs/TERRAFORM.md) - This role will ensure terraform is installed
 - [vagrant](docs/VAGRANT.md) - This role will ensure vagrant and the vagrant-libvirt provider is installed
+- [gnome_extensions](docs/GNOME_EXTENSIONS.md) - This role will install the specified extensions for Gnome Shell